thezerobit/foenix_defs/README.md

 Building on the generated header files, foenix.h file contains a growing number of definitions and macros for interacting directly with the Foenix hardware.

+The engine.h / engine.c files represent a proof-of-concept level implementation of a game engine that takes care of interrupt handling and makes building games a tiny bit simpler. pong.c is a simple pong-like game.

 These files in the "defs" folder are distributed under the same license as the source assembly files.
 The convertdefs.py, foenix.h and other files are available under the Apache 2.0 license as specified in the LICENSE file.